ElementsProject/lightning/doc/lightningd-config.5.md

 options: later options override earlier ones except *addr* options and *log-level* with subsystems, which accumulate.

+*include * followed by a filename includes another configuration file at that point, relative to the current configuration file.

 All these options are mirrored as commandline arguments to lightningd(8), so *--foo* becomes simply *foo* in the configuration file, and *--foo=bar* becomes *foo=bar* in the configuration file.